Kungsholmen: Establishment

 Franciscan friars from the Grey Friar's Abbey, Stockholm, began living on the island in the 15th century.
 Because of this, the island was named Munklägret (the Monks' encampment).
 The monks subsisted on cattle-breeding and fishing.
 They also managed the brickyard Själakoret at Rålambshov.
 As a result of the Swedish Reformation, which was concluded at the parliament in Västerås 1527, the monks were expelled and the area became property of the crown.

 At the end of the 16th century, Johan III (son of Gustav Vasa) established an additional brickyard on the northern bank of the island.
 In 1635 the first bridge to Munklägret was built.

 A few years later Queen Kristina donated large areas of land in the western part of the island to some of the generals from the Thirty Years War.
 They built magnificent entails and laid out great gardens.
 1644 the crown donated the eastern part of Munklägret to the authorities of the city of Stockholm, which then received its first city plan.
 Three years later the remainder of the island was donated.

 In order to facilitate migration to Munklägret, privileges were given to artisans and manufacturers.
 For example, they were allowed to set up operations there without having to belong to the guilds and they were exempted from tax for ten years.
-In 1672 Munklägret became a separate parish (Kungsholmen) and the whole island was renamed Kungsholmen.
+In 1672 Munklägret became a separate parish (Kungsholmen) and the whole island was renamed Kungsholmen, meaning King's Island in Swedish.

 Industrialization

-When the Swedish Empire collapsed in the beginning of the 18th century the crown embarked on a generous economic policy to develop Kungsholmen.
+When the Swedish Empire collapsed in the beginning of the 18th century the crown embarked on a generous economic policy to develop Kungsholmen, which was then largely empty of buildings.
 The entails were turned into factories and hospitals.
 In Hornsberg a cotton mill was established, at Marieberg a porcelain factory.
 In the early 19th century the military began to settle in Kungsholmen, which at the time was still a sparsely populated idyll.

 When Samuel Owen settled in Kungsholmen, it had begun developing into a marked district factories and workers.
 This development was accentuated when the Bolinder brothers start building up their business at Klara Sjö, west of the Kungsbron, (King's Bridge) in the mid-19th century.
 The company AB Separator was established at the end of the 19th century.
 AB Separator would soon become a worldwide group of companies and at the beginning of the 20th century had more than 2,000 employees.

 The industrial breakthrough led to a huge population explosion.
 The population grew from just over 4,000 people in 1860 to 26,000 in 1890.
 During the 1880s several apartment blocks were built to remedy the housing shortage.